edgedb/edgedb/docs/stdlib/pg_trgm.rst

 This extension provides tools for determining similarity of text based on trigram matching.

-Word similarity tools can often suppliment :ref:`full-text search
+Word similarity tools can often supplement :ref:`full-text search
 <ref_std_fts>`.
 Full-text search concentrates on matching words and phrases
-typically trying to accound for some grammatical variations, while trigram matching analyzes similarity between words.
+typically trying to account for some grammatical variations, while trigram matching analyzes similarity between words.
 Thus trigram matching can account for misspelling or words that aren't dictionary words: